Our programs

 Student Departmental Awards

-Student of the Year: The Student of the Year award is presented to a senior or graduate student who has demonstrated outstanding accomplishments in scholarship and leadership.
+Student of the Year: Presented to a senior or graduate student who has demonstrated outstanding accomplishments in scholarship and leadership.

-Distinguished Service Award: The Distinguished Service Award is presented to a student who has provided distinguished service to the department, university and community.
+Distinguished Service Award: Presented to a student who has provided distinguished service to the department, university and community.

 Student of the Year, Business